slate-math/Math-Equation-Editor/editor/README.md

 [Testing](https://github.com/mathquill/mathquill/blob/master/test/unit/html.test.js): we can structure our tests similar to theirs

+Our goal is to have the plugin produce something like the __example.html__ file.

 **Note: These links help in the design process, our goal is to not actually re-implement what MathQuill has already done (for the time being).**